AmVisual/Melomanian/sphinx/otherside.rst

   :align: center

 **Important!
 As Melomanian you can't walk through the portal when you have any disc playing in your walkman and when a bar with an hourglass is active.**

+*Thanks to WafflesAreBetter for great tutorials on how to create custom dimensions.
+They taught me a lot about how the custom world generation in Minecraft works.*

+*Link to WafflesAreBetter's YouTube channel:* `https://www.youtube.com/c/WafflesAreBetter <https://www.youtube.com/c/WafflesAreBetter>`_